p42ai/js-assistant/README.md

 * **[Merge string concatenation](https://p42.ai/documentation/code-assist/use-template-literal)**: Merge string and template literal concatenation into a single template literal or string.

 ## Lodash Modernizations
+With the introduction of various collection helpers and new syntax in ES6 and more recent JavaScript versions, some Lodash functions have become somewhat redundant.
 * **[Replace _.every with array.every](https://p42.ai/documentation/code-assist/replace-lodash-every-with-javascript-array-every) (P42 Pro)**: Replace Lodash `_.every` with `array.every`.
 * **[Replace _.filter with array.filter](https://p42.ai/documentation/code-assist/replace-lodash-filter-with-javascript-array-filter) (P42 Pro)**: Replace Lodash `_.filter` with `array.filter`.
 * **[Replace _.each and _.forEach with array.forEach](https://p42.ai/documentation/code-assist/replace-lodash-foreach) (P42 Pro)**: Replace Lodash `_.each` and `_.forEach` with `array.forEach`.